vrockai/pipeline-test/docs/content.md

 ---

-## The Gut Microbiome as a Reservoir for Antimicrobial Resistance
+## The Gut Microbiome as a Reservoir for Antimicrobial Resistance.
+ 16.12.2020, _WE Anthony, CD Burnham, G Dantas, JH Kwon_

+This review will discuss the gut as a reservoir for antimicrobial resistance, colonization resistance, and how disruption of the microbiome can lead to colonization by pathogenic organisms.
+There is a focus on the gut as a reservoir for β-lactam and plasmid mediated quinolone resistance.
+Finally, the role of functional metagenomics and long read sequencing technologies to detect and understand antimicrobial resistance genes within the gut microbiome, and the potential for future microbiome-directed methods to detect and prevent infection is discussed.

 [Source](https://academic.oup.com/jid/advance-article/doi/10.1093/infdis/jiaa497/6039355)

+10.1093/infdis/jiaa497

 ---